captain-8421/MasternodeSetup-2/README.md

 - Enjoy

-check your masternode status using `jackpot-cli getmasternodestatus` after run it from local wallet
+check your masternode status using `ucr-cli getmasternodestatus` after run it from local wallet

 If you still facing any issues then join our <a href="https://discordapp.com/invite/BwMgvW">Discord server</a> for support, We available 24 hour for support you.